Uniswap/interface/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Fixes MOB-#

-Summary of the change, motiviation and context:
+Summary of the change, motivation and context:

 Screen capture: